crakama/File-Catalog/README.md

 catalog and their attributes.
 Note that if a file is marked as private, it can be listed only by its owner.

-- A user can request to be informed when other users access one of its public files.
+- A user can request to be notified when other users access one of its public files.
-The user tells the server for which of its files it wants to be informed.
-When that public file has been read or updated by another user, the server tells the owner who performed the action, and what action was taken.
+  The user tells the server for which files it wants to be notified.
+When one of those public files has been read or updated by another user, the server tells the owner who performed the action, and what action was taken.
+It is sufficient that this works as long as the user remains online as described by the following scenario.
+  A user requests notification, a file is accessed, that user is notified, the user goes offline, a file is accessed, the user is not notified, the user comes online again, a file is accessed, the user is still not notified.
-The files in the catalog are stored on the server’s file system under a specified directory.
+The files in the catalog are stored on the server’s file system under a specified directory(all files in a directory
+                                                                                            dedicated to that purpose).